British Rail Class 196

 The British Rail Class 196 Civity is a class of diesel multiple unit built for West Midlands Trains by Spanish rolling stock manufacturer CAF.
 A total of 26 units have been built; 12 two-car units and 14 four-car units.

 They are the first train of the Civity family to feature end gangways.

 History

 Shortly after the announcement that a consortium of Abellio, Mitsui and JR East had been awarded the West Midlands franchise, West Midlands Trains confirmed they had placed an order for 26 diesel multiple units based on CAF's Civity platform.

 The first completed unit started testing at the Velim railway test circuit in December 2019.

 The first vehicle arrived at Tyseley TMD in Birmingham on 17 April 2020, having travelled by ship from Cuxhaven to Hull.
 Revenue services using the new fleet began on 17 October 2022, on services between Shrewsbury and Birmingham.

 Operators

 West Midlands Trains

 West Midlands Trains use the Class 196 fleet to replace their 23 Class 170/5 Turbostar units on services between Birmingham and Shrewsbury via Telford.
-They also run on Birmingham to Hereford services from 2023, with occasional appearances on the Snow Hill Lines (Dorridge & Stratford-upon-Avon to Worcester).
+They also run on Birmingham to Hereford services from 2023, the Leamington-Nuneaton line. and have occasional appearances on the Snow Hill Lines (Dorridge & Stratford-upon-Avon to Worcester).
+Since 2026, they also run the Camp Hill line.